 Route selection report (summer 2021)

 A route selection report was written and shared with Burnaby Council and the Mayors' Council on Regional Transportation.

 Business case development (2022-2024)

-Proceeding with technical analysis specific to the endorsed route.
+Proceeding with technical analysis to support the business case development

 Ongoing engagement with Indigenous Nations; future public engagement opportunities will occur.